 Members must be a member of an approved 4-H Shooting Sports Club to exhibit.
-Disciplines not available in all counties.
-All exhibits should be posters or stand-alone items suitable for display to the general public.
+Discipline is not available in all counties.
+Please check with your local Extension Office for a list of which disciplines are available in your home county.
+All exhibits should be posters or stand-alone items suitable for display to the public.
 Stand-alone items have the intent to enhance the discipline such as a quiver, gun case, gun sling, locking cabinet, gun or target stand, sporting clays equipment wagon, etc. Exhibits deemed to be inappropriate by a superintendent will not be displayed.